kornysietsma/deduplicatr/README.md

 ## Documentation
 Introductory documentation is in [the wiki on github](https://github.com/kornysietsma/deduplicatr/wiki).
-There is also some code annotated with marginalia [here](http://cloud.github.com/downloads/kornysietsma/deduplicatr/uberdoc.html)
 Finally the [tests](https://github.com/kornysietsma/deduplicatr/tree/master/test/deduplicatr) are also a great way to understand what is going on - this project is mostly test-driven.

 ## Thanks